LanceMcCarthy/GoldenClouds/index.md

 ![keys](https://dvlup.com//wp-content/uploads/2022/05/FobAndKeyInstructions.png)

+### Key Operation

 * The key works on all door locks
-* The locks have internal deadbolts, you may need to turn the key 3 times to unlatch.
+* The locks have double locking mechanism, you may need to turn the key 3 times to unlock & unlatch.
 * We recommend entering through the kitchen door.
 It is the **2nd** door, the one with the screen.

 ## Check-out